-The cost to bring a civil court action through trial is considerable and similar to the remedies afforded to married couples in family court.
+The cost to bring a civil court action through trial is considerable.
 It is important for both plaintiffs and defendants to evaluate their circumstance in determining if a valid claim is present and to ascertain if it will be strong and compelling enough to a judge and/or jury.

 Issues to Consider